Thomas Neill Cream: Analysis

 The motivation for the series of poisonings has never been settled.
 It has generally been assumed that Cream was a sadist who enjoyed the thought of his victims' agonised deaths, and his control over them (even if he was not physically present to witness these).
 However, Cream was also interested in money, as evidenced by his attempts at extortion in almost all of his crimes, so it remains a possibility that he committed the murders as part of ill-planned attempts to profit from them.
 From the start of the series of crimes Cream wrote blackmail notes to prominent people, and the poisoning of his one known male victim, Daniel Stott, was committed with the hope that Stott's wealthy widow would share the deceased's estate with him.

 In addition to the five poisonings Cream was convicted of, he is suspected of the murder of his wife Flora Brooks in 1877, and of at least four other women who died in his care while undergoing abortions.

 In popular culture

-Charles Laughton played Dr. Neil Cream in episode #438 of the radio series "Suspense," which aired September 17, 1951.
+Charles Laughton played Dr. Neil Cream in episode #438 of the CBS Radio series Suspense, which aired September 17, 1951.

 Cream was the main antagonist of the 1990 BBC Four radio play, Sherlock Holmes: The Adventure Of The Pimlico Poisoner.

 In the first episode (in 2000) of Murder Rooms: Mysteries of the Real Sherlock Holmes, the young Arthur Conan Doyle and Joseph Bell pursue a murder case that involves a Thomas Neill, played by Alec Newman.
 At the end, a postscript further identifies him as Thomas Neill Cream, who attended medical school alongside Conan Doyle.

 In the 2015 BBC One television series River, Cream appears frequently to and converses with D.I.
 John River as a "manifest".